Time Abundance Mindset: How to Practice It as an Entrepreneur

 Sometimes, changing your approach to what seems like something fairly ordinary can have an extraordinary effect on your life.

-In this article, you’ll learn about an abundance mindset, how it relates to time management, and how you can apply this knowledge to better manage your schedule.
+In this article, you’ll learn about a time abundance mindset, how it relates to time management, and ways you can have a time abundance mindset in your routine.

-The opposite of an abundance mindset is a mindset of lack.
+The opposite of an abundance mindset is time scarcity mindset, or a mindset of lack.

 So how does these mindsets apply to something, say, like your business?

-If you had an abundance mindset, you may believe there’s more than enough clients, profits, and professional relationships available to you.
+If you have a time abundance mindset, you may believe there’s more than enough time to work with clients, gain profits, and make lasting professional relationships.

-And if you had a mindset of lack, you may believe there’s not enough clients, profits, professional relationships available to you.
+And if you had a time scarcity mindset, you may believe there’s insufficient or not enough time to work with clients, gain profits, or make lasting professional relationships.

-Now that you know about the concepts of an abundance mindset and a mindset of lack, how does that relate to time management?
+Now that you know about the concepts of time abundance mindset and a mindset of lack, how does this specifically relate to time management?

-As a time management coach, I like to describe an abundance mindset as how you think about and perceive the subject of time.
+As a productivity coach, I like to describe a time abundance mindset as how you think about and perceive the subject of time.

 You don’t worry or fret about the bigger picture when it comes to your schedule.
 You believe there’s a time and a place for things to happen as they should.

 But what if you believe there’s not enough time in the day for you to use?
-You may experience a constant sense of worry or dread when it comes to your schedule.
+You may experience a constant sense of worry or dread when it comes to completing to-dos to or attending meetings.

-You may believe you have to overtly force things to happen in your schedule, no matter what.
+You may believe you must overtly force things to happen in your schedule, no matter what.

-When things don’t go as planned, you may make a big deal of things, feel stuck where you are, and regularly fret about the situation.
-In this case, you have a mindset of lack when it comes to time.
+When things don’t go as planned, you may make a big deal of the situation.
+You might feel stuck where you are and regularly fret about the situation.
+In this case, you have a time scarcity mindset.

-The good news is that you can change your mindset to one that is of time abundance.
+So, if you currently have a time scarcity mindset, don’t worry.
+The good news is that you can change your mindset to one of abundance.

-Having an abundance mindset allows you navigate the ups and downs that naturally come with having a calendar.
+Having time abundance mindset allows you navigate the ups and downs that naturally come with having a calendar.

-Keep in mind, an abundance mindset isn’t about ignoring the passage of time, being reckless with your calendar, or not taking responsibility for one’s actions.
+Keep in mind, a time abundance mindset isn’t about ignoring the passage of time, being reckless with your calendar, or not taking responsibility for one’s actions.

 Rather, it’s about being aware of the passage of time, honoring the time you have, and consciously making use of it.

-A person with a mindset of lack might think five minutes is a worthless amount of time to do anything.
-Or they may think that taking a break is a sign of weakness in one’s work.
+A person with time scarcity mindset might think five minutes is a worthless amount of time to do anything.
+Or they may believe taking a break at work is a sign of weakness and should be avoided at all costs.

-But a person with an abundance mindset would respect those five minutes and use it to their advantage.
+But a person with a time abundance mindset would respect those five minutes and use it to their advantage.
+And they might choose to complete a brief task or take a much-needed break after several hours of work.

-The benefits of having an abundance mindset in time management may allow you to:
+The benefits of having a time abundance mindset in time management may allow you to:

 • Plan your professional and personal schedule with improved clarity

-• Consider different ways to utilize available time in your calendar
+• Consider different ways to utilize available and unused time in your calendar

-• Quickly recover from scheduling delays, upsets, and setbacks
+• Quickly recover from scheduling conflicts, delays, setbacks, and upsets

-Now you know a bit more about having an abundance mindset when it comes to time.
+Sure, you know a bit more about having a time abundance mindset when it comes to time.
+But how do you put the pieces together?

 Here are five smart ways to practice time abundance in your business on a regular basis.